hendisantika/springboot-media-service/README.md

         Request URL: /api/files/download
         Request Parameters: userId and docType
         Response: Will return the file in attachment along with content-type and other details.
 (If file not found for that user it will return 404 Not found code)

+In order to secure your API with Spring Basic Auth add below the class.
+Update the required user name and password (use [online BCrypt encoder](https://bcrypt-generator.com/) to encode your password).